Itsdaodao/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
+* To clear a field, specify the prefix but leave the value empty.
 * Existing values will be updated to the input values.
 * When editing tags, you can add or remove tags.
   * To add tags, use the prefix `t/` followed by the tags to be added.